Thomas leads Rhode Island against Fordham after 22-point outing

 New York; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Rhode Island plays Fordham after Sebastian Thomas scored 22 points in Rhode Island’s 88-82 win against the UMass Minutemen.
+BOTTOM LINE: Rhode Island faces Fordham after Sebastian Thomas scored 22 points in Rhode Island’s 88-82 win over the UMass Minutemen.

-The Fordham Rams are 7-4 on their home court.
-Fordham is 3-4 in one-possession games.
+The Fordham Rams are 7-4 in home games.
+Fordham averages 13.0 turnovers per game and is 4-5 when it wins the turnover battle.

 The Rhode Island Rams are 4-5 against A-10 opponents.
-Rhode Island is seventh in college basketball with 26.7 defensive rebounds per game led by David Fuchs averaging 5.2.
+Rhode Island averages 78.9 points while outscoring opponents by 6.1 points per game.

+The Fordham Rams and Rhode Island Rams match up Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Jackie Johnson III is averaging 18.4 points and 1.5 steals for the Fordham Rams.
-Japhet Medor is averaging 15.6 points, 5.2 assists and 1.5 steals over the last 10 games.
+Japhet Medor is averaging 15.6 points over the last 10 games.

 Thomas is scoring 19.0 points per game with 4.2 rebounds and 5.8 assists for the Rhode Island Rams.
-Jaden House is averaging 12 points over the past 10 games.
+Jaden House is averaging 12.0 points and 3.5 rebounds while shooting 47.1% over the past 10 games.

 LAST 10 GAMES: Fordham Rams: 3-7, averaging 75.0 points, 33.1 rebounds, 14.1 assists, 6.9 steals and 3.5 blocks per game while shooting 42.2% from the field.
 Their opponents have averaged 80.3 points per game.